 7. Draught proof your home

-Fully draught proofing your home could save an average of £55 a year, not to mention making it a lot more cosy!
+Fully draught proofing your home could save you money, as well as making it a lot more cosy!

 8. Insulate your hot water tank